MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

     Visit [Adaptive Cards Overview](https://docs.microsoft.com/en-us/adaptive-cards/) for more details.

-## From Bot to Assistant – Follow Up
+## From bot to assistant – follow up

 When a user gets a response (for example, a link) that takes them away from the conversation, consider saving the state of conversation such that if the user returns in a short amount of time that they can pull up their previous state without having to navigate to it again.